 This assessment is based on a top-down analysis of flows of materials and energy and is supported by a bottom-up Life Cycle Analysis of our products, materials and energy.

-AGC’s first carbon footprint was performed in 2009 and is repeated every three years.
+AGC’s first Carbon Footprint calculation was performed in 2009 and is repeated every three years.
 Guided by the GHG Protocol, the assessment shows that the CO2 emissions of the whole value chain have been kept the same even in a difficult industry context.

 Calculating AGC’s carbon footprint is therefore an appropriate way to consider the total impact, taking into account on the one hand the CO2 emitted by all activities of AGC Glass Europe during one year and on the other the savings achieved through the use of the products manufactured within this year during their entire lifetime (Figure 1).